Overactive bladder is a condition where the bladder is unable to hold urine normally.

 Several herbs and natural supplements have been recommended for the treatment of OAB, although the research on these is limited:

-- Gosha-jinki-gan: Some research has shown that this blend of 10 traditional Chinese herbs can positively affect bladder contraction.
+Some researchhas shown that this blend of 10 traditional Chinese herbs can positively affect bladder contraction.

 - Corn silk: A traditional medicine used for centuries for conditions, such as bladder irritation and nighttime incontinence.